pengolincoin/PengolinCoin-Core/src/secp256k1/README.md

 This library is a work in progress and is being used to research best practices.
 Use at your own risk.

 Features:
-* secp256k1 PGOSA signing/verification and key generation.
+* secp256k1 ECDSA signing/verification and key generation.
 * Adding/multiplying private/public keys.
 * Serialization/parsing of private keys, public keys, signatures.
 * Constant time, constant memory access signing and pubkey generation.